nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_ARRAY_METHODS.md

 1. Create a new project in `workspace`.
 1. In your JavaScript file, paste the [customers array](./data/customers.js) that contains the emails we need to retrieve.

 From that array, extract just the customers' contact email addresses and store them in a new array.
-You will need a nested array method - meaning one iteration inside another one - since you need to iterate the entire array of customers, and then iterate the array of emails for each one.
+(Hint: look up the `.flat()` array method!)

 ## Challenge: Chaining Methods